wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 For `GET` requests, this gets a bit more tricky, since `GET` requests usually do not have any body.
 While this may not be a problem in some cases, we include query parameters into the request data in case they are present.
 To achieve precisely the same value of request data on the server and client, we apply a canonization algorithm on the query attributes:

-1. Sort the query attribute by name.
+1. Sort the query attribute by attribute name.
-2. In the case there are more than one query attribute with the same name, sort the query attributes also by the value.
+2. If there are multiple query attributes with the same name, sort the query attributes also by the value as a secondary criterion.
-3. Create a new query string with ordered query params, such as `param1=value1&param2=value2&...`.
+3. Create a new query string with ordered query attributes.

+For example, we change `key_b=value_b&key_b=value_a&key_a=value_a` to `key_a=value_a&key_b=value_a&key_b=value_b`.

-We have a special `PowerAuthRequestCanonizationUtils` for this task ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthRequestCanonizationUtils.java)).
-The code is a bit too long and boring for a copy-paste to this tutorial, in case you need to handle signed `GET` requests, have a look into our implementation.
+We have a special `PowerAuthRequestCanonizationUtils` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthRequestCanonizationUtils.java)) for this task.
+The code is a bit too long and boring for a copy-paste to this tutorial.
+If you need to handle signed `GET` requests, have a look into our implementation.

 ## Building the Signature Base String

 Now, when we have the request data and parsed HTTP header, we may proceed to building the signature base string.
-This is the string value that was actually signed on the mobile device! `#excided #almostthere`
+This is the string value that was actually signed on the mobile device.

-Building the signature base string is simple if we have all the data in place.
-We use our own `PowerAuthHttpBody` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthHttpBody.java)) to do most of the logic.
+Building the signature base string is simple once we have all the data we talked about earlier in place.
+We use our own `PowerAuthHttpBody` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthHttpBody.java)) to do the most of the logic.

 The important Java code is the following: